stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Template

-The generated arguments and layout are injected into the Velocity template to generate the source code.
+The generated arguments and layout are injected into the Velocity template as previously to generate the source code.

 The template itself is now much simpler: